The Most Beautiful and Unusual Taiwan Beaches by Travel Bloggers

 Xiao Liuqiu (a.k.a.
 Little Liuqiu or 小琉球), is an island in the open water near Donggang Township, Pingtung County.
 With full of surprises and unexpected natural sceneries, this island is an excellent place for a day trip from Kaohsiung or an overnight stay.

 There are three beaches on the island: Vase Rock, Gebanwan (a.k.a.
 Venetian Beach) and Zhongao Beach.
 Vase Rock and Gebanwan have excellent snorkeling spots (or scuba diving), where you can spot many sea turtles.
-Many stores offer the easy sign-up snorkeling service (snorkeling from a glass-bottom boat) for around NT$300, which includes gears, lifejackets, instructor, coaching lesson and insurance.
+Many stores offer the easy sign-up snorkeling service for around NT$300, which includes gears, lifejackets, instructor, coaching lesson, and insurance.
 The best part is most instructors will use a waterproof camera to take pictures for you during the entire snorkeling experience.

 While these two beaches have lots of big coral rocks with the very little sand area, Zhongao beach has super soft sand and clear water, appropriate for sun tanning and swimming with tiny fishes right next to your feet.
 The beach is located right by the port and usually not crowded at all.